 Consulting all doubts about the effects a cancer treatment may have on one’s fertility is very important.
 Not all treatments will affect a patient’s fertility the same way, as not all patients will react in the same way to a treatment.

-Information: Our medical experts at IVF-Spain are gladly available to resolve all your doubts and help you assess all the possible consequences and try to minimise them as much as possible.
+Information: Our medical experts at IVF-Life are gladly available to resolve all your doubts and help you assess all the possible consequences and try to minimise them as much as possible.

-Luckily, thanks to advances made in medicine and curative treatments, it is possible to diagnose cancer in very early stages and the hopes of battling the disease are steadily increasing.
+Luckily, thanks to advances made in medicine and curative treatments, it’s possible to diagnose cancer in very early stages and the hopes of battling the disease are steadily increasing.

-However, there is insufficient research into the causes of cancer.
-There are many factors that can have an effect on why this disease breaks out: genetic antecedents to bad habits and even prolonged exposure to pollution.
+However, research into the causes of cancer is still insufficient.
+Many factors can have an effect on why this disease occurs.
+Either genetic antecedents, bad habits or even prolonged exposure to pollution.

 Maintaining good health, taking care of your body and following certain habits is key to preventing all kinds of diseases, including cancer.